Everything You Need to Know About Challenge Coins

 Rewards

-Challenge coins can be used to reward an individual for virtuous behavior, or a prize for some sort of feat.
+Challenge coins can be used to reward an individual for specifc achievements, or a prize for some sort of personal accomplishment.
 Some common examples of challenge coins being used as a reward are:

 • Progress in Sobriety